These guides are AI-generated educational summaries — not legal or medical advice.

 Being measured only while lying down

-Why: Hernias often reduce when lying supine, resulting in a smaller or absent measurement that does not reflect your true functional status.
+Hernias often reduce when lying supine, resulting in a smaller or absent measurement that does not reflect your true functional status.
 This can push you into a lower size threshold.

-Do this instead: Ask the examiner to measure you standing upright and while performing a Valsalva maneuver (bearing down as if having a bowel movement).
+Instead: Ask the examiner to measure you standing upright and while performing a Valsalva maneuver (bearing down as if having a bowel movement).
 Bring prior imaging or clinical notes showing a larger measured size.

 Impact: Can be the difference between 3 cm, 15 cm, and smaller size thresholds - affecting every rating tier